-The Santa Fe Trail was primarily a commercial and military road mostly used by male traders, but it also served a smaller role as an emigrant route for individuals traveling in both directions between the United States and Mexico.
-The trail brought many individuals west in the hope of securing a better life for themselves and their families.
-As a result, certain females contributed to travel over the trail.
-Despite their small numbers, women clearly played a greater role than that attributed to them by early 20th century historian Frederick Jackson Turner in 1893, when he wrote that women were “invisible, few in number and not important to the process of taming a wilderness.”
+The Santa Fe Trail was primarily a commercial and military road used mainly by male traders.
+However, it also served a smaller role as an emigrant route for individuals traveling in both directions between the United States and Mexico.
+The trail brought many individuals west hoping to secure a better life for themselves and their families.
+As a result, several women contributed to travel over the trail.
+Despite their small numbers, women played a more significant role than that attributed to them by early 20th-century historian Frederick Jackson Turner in 1893, when he wrote that women were “invisible, few in number and not important to the process of taming a wilderness.”

 Historian Sandra Myers identifies the role of women in several communities along the trail.
-Among agricultural peoples of the Pueblos, women built and owned the houses, cared for the children, prepared and gathered food, produced pottery and cooking utensils, and made clothes.
+Among the Pueblos’ agricultural peoples, women built and owned the houses, cared for the children, prepared and gathered food, produced pottery and cooking utensils, and made clothes.
 Among the semi-nomadic peoples, including the Kanza, Pawnee, and Osage tribes, women were responsible for garden plots, some food gathering, food preparation, and making clothes; Comanche, Kiowa, Apache, and Cheyenne women of the Plains were responsible for the domestic arrangement of the camps, in addition to food preparation and clothes-making.
-American Indian and Mexican women not only lived along the Santa Fe Trail, but they also traveled on it and in some instances, married American traders and trappers who operated on the trail.
+American Indian and Mexican women not only lived along the Santa Fe Trail but also traveled on it and, in some instances, married American traders and trappers who operated on the trail.
 African-American women served as cooks and personal maids for some travelers.
 Several New Mexican women became steady customers of the merchants who operated over the trail.
 These women merchants included: Manuela Rosalia Baca, Luisita Baca, and Senora Linda del Sargento Sanchez.
-Gambling queen and astute businesswoman Doña Gertrudis Barceló, also known as “La Tules,” operated a saloon in Santa Fe during the 1830s and 1840s, is credited with a significant role in New Mexico history and the Santa Fe Trail.
+Gambling queen and astute businesswoman Doña Gertrudis Barceló, also known as “La Tules,” operated a saloon in Santa Fe during the 1830s and 1840s and is credited with a significant role in New Mexico history and the Santa Fe Trail.

 Carmel died in Santa Fe on January 29, 1888, at the age of 76.
-The experiences of the American female travelers are those about which we know most and of which the most written records exist.
-The accounts of American women like Susan Shelby Magoffin and Marion Sloan Russell are among the most informative accounts of Santa Fe Trail life and commerce.
+The American female travelers’ experiences are those about which we know most and of which the most written records exist.
+The accounts of American women like Susan Shelby Magoffin and Marion Sloan Russell are among the most informative Santa Fe Trail life and commerce accounts.
 Some sources also suggest that one American female traversed part of the route in the 1840s disguised as a male soldier.
-Russell traversed the Santa Fe Trail five times, beginning in 1851 when she traveled as a child with her mother and brother.
-At age 18, Susan Magoffin and her husband Samuel traveled down this route during the summer of 1846.
-They departed from Council Grove, Kansas and made the journey in 32 days, arriving in Santa Fe on August 31, 1846.
-At the time, she was considered to be the first American woman to enter that town.
-In her trail account, Magoffin described her newfound fame saying: I have entered the city in a year that will always be remembered by my countrymen; and under the ‘Star Spangled banner’ too, the first American lady, who has come under such auspices, and some of our company seem disposed to make me the first under any circumstances that ever crossed the Plains.
+Russell traversed the Santa Fe Trail five times, beginning in 1851 when she traveled with her mother and brother as a child.
+At age 18, Susan Magoffin and her husband Samuel traveled this route during the summer of 1846.
+They departed from Council Grove, Kansas, and made the journey in 32 days, arriving in Santa Fe on August 31, 1846.
+At the time, she was considered the first American woman to enter that town.
+In her trail account, Magoffin described her newfound fame saying: I have entered the city in a year that will always be remembered by my countrymen; and under the ‘Star-Spangled banner’ too, the first American lady, who has come under such auspices, and some of our company seem disposed to make me the first under any circumstances that ever crossed the Plains.

-The 1830s actually witnessed the first crossing of the trail by a female American citizen.
-For some time, Susan Shelby Magoffin was considered to be the first American woman in Santa Fe; however, Mary Dodson Donoho, the 25-year-old wife of trader William Donoho, is now believed to be the first American woman to arrive in Santa Fe over the trail.
-In 1833 Mary Donoho, along with her husband William and nine month-old daughter Mary Ann, traveled over 100 miles from Columbia, Missouri to join the caravan for Santa Fe at Independence.
-This caravan was composed of approximately 328 people and between 93 and 103 wagons and carriages, of which 63 were laden with a total of $100,000 to $180,000 worth of merchandise.
-Captain William N. Wickliffe commanded the caravan, which was escorted by 144 officers and men with five supply wagons, one piece of field artillery, and one ammunition wagon.
+The 1830s witnessed the first trail crossing by a female American citizen.
+For some time, Susan Shelby Magoffin was considered the first American woman in Santa Fe; however, Mary Dodson Donoho, the 25-year-old wife of trader William Donoho, is now believed to be the first American woman to arrive in Santa Fe over the trail.
+In 1833 Mary Donoho, along with her husband William and nine-month-old daughter Mary Ann, traveled over 100 miles from Columbia, Missouri, to join the caravan for Santa Fe at Independence.
+This caravan comprised approximately 328 people and between 93 and 103 wagons and carriages, of which 63 were laden with a total of $100,000 to $180,000 worth of merchandise.
+Captain William N. Wickliffe commanded the caravan, escorted by 144 officers and men with five supply wagons, one piece of field artillery, and one ammunition wagon.
 After arriving in Santa Fe, the Donoho family managed a hotel there from 1833 to 1837.